Holomorphically finitely generated Hopf algebras and quantum Lie groups: Introduction

 \begin{que} Is the antipode of any HFG Hopf algebra invertible? \end{que}

-Now we take a look on the functor $H\mapsto \wh H$.
-Of course, the Arens-Michael enveloping homomorphism for an associative algebra may have non-trivial kernel.
-This is also possible for Hopf $\ptn$-algebras, for example, this is the case when $H=\cA(G)$, where~$G$ is a non-linear Lie group~\cite{Ar20+B}.
+Now we take a look on the functor $H\mapsto \widehat H$.
+Of course, the Arens--Michael enveloping homomorphism for an associative algebra may have non-trivial kernel.
+This is also possible for Hopf $\mathbin{\widehat{\otimes}}$-algebras, for example, this is the case when $H={\mathscr A}(G)$, where~$G$ is a non-linear Lie group~\cite{Ar20+B}.
 But the following question is open.

-\begin{que} Is the Arens-Michael enveloping homomorphism injective for every affine Hopf algebra?
-(Recall that in this case $\wh H$ is HFG.) \end{que}
+\begin{que} Is the Arens--Michael enveloping homomorphism injective for every affine Hopf algebra?
+(Recall that in this case $\widehat H$ is HFG.) \end{que}